Homa/rhelements.github.io/docs/framework-integration/patternfly-elements-angularjs-integration.md

-# Add RH Elements to AngularJs app
+# Add PatternFly Elements to AngularJs app

 1. To start, scaffold an AngularJs app by using AngularJs app generator called generator-gulp-angular.
 Visit this link to learn more about the